ClementTsang/aoc_2020/README.md

 Note these are being done after 2020.
-Back in 2020, I actually did the first 7 problems in Rust, but then gave up (I forget why, I think it was school-related)... but now I'm back!
-We had less problems in 2025, after all, so clearly that means it's time to catch up on previous years.
+Back in 2020, I actually did the first 7 problems in Rust, but then gave up (I forget why, I think it was school-related)...

 ## Solutions